pszemraj/textsum/README.md

 To use the python API, import the `Summarizer` class and instantiate it.
 This will load the default model and parameters.

-You can then use the `summarize_string` method to summarize a long string of text.
+You can then use the `summarize_string` method to summarize a long text string.

 ```python
 from textsum.summarize import Summarizer